Proving prediction prudence: Introduction

-\citet{ECBintructions} proposed ``one-sample t-test[s] for paired observations'' to test the ``null hypothesis that estimated LGD [or CCF or EAD] is greater than true LGD'' (or CCF or EAD). \citet{ECBintructions} also suggested a Jeffreys binomial test for the ``null hypothesis that the PD applied in the portfolio/rating grade at the beginning of the relevant observation period is greater than the true one (one sided hypothesis test)''.
 In this paper, \begin{itemize} \item we make a case for also testing the null hypothesis that the estimated parameter is less than or equal to the true parameter in order to be able to `prove' that the estimate is prudent (or conservative), \item we suggest additionally using exposure- (or limit-)weighted\footnote{ \citet{ECBintructions} presumably only looks at ``number-weighted'' (i.e.\ equally weighted) averages because the Basel framework \citep{BaselAccord} requires such averages for the risk parameter estimates.
-In banking practice, however, also exposure-weighted averages are considered \citep[see, e.g.,][]{li2009validation}.} sample averages in order to better inform assessments of estimation (or prediction) prudence, and \item we propose more elaborate statements of the hypotheses for the tests (by including `variance expansion') in order to account for portfolio inhomogeneity in terms of composition (exposures sizes) and riskiness. \end{itemize} The proposal to look for a `proof' of prediction prudence is inspired by the regulatory requirement \citep[][paragraph~451]{BaselAccord}: ``In order to avoid over-optimism, a bank must add to its estimates a margin of conservatism that is related to the likely range of errors''.
+In banking practice, however, also exposure-weighted averages are considered \citep[see, e.g.,][]{li2009validation}.} sample averages in order to better inform assessments of estimation (or prediction) prudence, and \item we propose more elaborate statements of the hypotheses for the tests (by including `variance expansion') in order to account for portfolio inhomogeneity in terms of composition (exposure sizes) and riskiness. \end{itemize} The proposal to look for a `proof' of prediction prudence is inspired by the regulatory requirement \citep[][paragraph~451]{BaselAccord}: ``In order to avoid over-optimism, a bank must add to its estimates a margin of conservatism that is related to the likely range of errors''.

 As a matter of fact, the statistical tests discussed in this paper can be deployed both for proving prudence and for proving aggressiveness of estimates.
 However, an unsymmetric approach is recommended for making use of the evidence from the tests: \begin{itemize} \item For proving prudence, request that both the equal-weights test and the exposure-weighted test reject the null hypothesis of the parameter being aggressive. \item For an alert of potential aggressiveness, request only that the equal-weights test or the exposure-weighted test reject the null hypothesis of the parameter being prudent. \end{itemize}